 The Magic of a Russian Winter During Christmas

 Christmas in Russia offers a unique look into a deeply spiritual and historic culture.
-While most people return to work in early January, keep the festive spirit alive with beautiful lights, rich foods, and old traditions.
-The snow-covered streets and glowing church domes create an unforgettable holiday experience.
-It is the perfect destination for travellers who want to extend their holiday cheer, experience a magical, old-world winter, and stay longer.
+While most people return to work in early January, Russia continues its festive season with lights, traditional foods, and longstanding customs.
+Snow-covered streets and illuminated churches are common features of the holiday season in many parts of Russia.
+It can be an appealing destination for travellers who want to experience holiday traditions beyond 25 December, experience a magical, old-world winter, and stay longer.